xamidi/pmGenerator/README.md

 # @xamidi/pmGenerator

 Code extracted from [deontic-logic/proof-tool](https://github.com/deontic-logic/proof-tool "GitHub repository") (still private; [readme](https://deontic-logic.github.io/readme.html)).
 Can be used to generate improved versions of [pmproofs.txt](https://us.metamath.org/mmsolitaire/pmproofs.txt "us.metamath.org/mmsolitaire/pmproofs.txt") of the [mmsolitaire](https://us.metamath.org/mmsolitaire/mms.html "us.metamath.org/mmsolitaire/mms.html") project.
 Exemplary generated results are available at [xamidi/mmsolitaire](https://github.com/xamidi/mmsolitaire "GitHub repository").
-Eligible for shared memory high-performance computing.
+Eligible for high-performance computing.
 If you have access to a powerful computer, please consider to use this tool to further contribute to our knowledge regarding minimal proofs.
 The following table exemplary shows progress that has already been made.

 |                                                                                         Load Files up to..                                                                                                      | Size of Files (with conclusions) [B] | Required Memory (approx.) [GiB] |                                                                 Recent Growth Factor                                                                 |